 Google has finally pushed the Android 11 Beta update, the official public version of the software isn’t likely to land until the end of the year at least.
 All Pixel devices(except the first-gen pixel) are now eligible to download the update or take the top after opting for the Beta program.

-You landed up to this article with a question that what is the status from Oppo to push the Android 11 to the newly launched Oppo Reno3.
+You landed up to this article with a question that what is the status of Oppo to push the Android 11 to the newly launched Oppo Reno3.
 Well, then go through this article, and by the end of the article you will be able to clear all the doubts regarding Oppo Reno3 Android 11 (Android R) Update Status, either it is Android 11 official update or Android 11 Beta update.

 Table of Contents